Abhinav5050649/journalApp/README.md

-# Bank Account Management System
+# Journal App

-This is a MERN-based Bank Account Management System.
+This is a MERN-based Journal App.

 ## Requirements